An Introduction (or: What I Know of Me so Far)

 Verbal hogwash aside, it’s time for a rundown of today’s walk, or a walkdown of it.

-As this entry suggests from the start, wind, snow and frigid temperatures assured me sleep would not come in its hoped form, but rather in a series of short naps surrounded by lots of tossing and turning.
+As this entry suggests from the start, wind, snow and frigid temperatures assured me sleep would not come in its hoped form, but rather in a series of short naps surrounded by lots of tossing and turning--rotisserie sleeping.
 Plus, Ruth snores.
 Ceaselessly.
 A complete snorchestra.

 But all was good when we awoke for the final time, to an undisturbed azure sky, gloriously free from clouds.
 As it seems, when the clouds lift, so too does our spirits.
 The problem was we were dehydrated and in need of replenishment.
 Ruth was suffering a meltdown much of the morning and I too, though to a lesser degree.
 (The temperature was also a lesser degree, but never mind that.)